toniminhkhoi/aws-iot-dashboard/README.md

 \q
 ```

 A manual `psql` connection is only needed for checks and debugging.
+The backend
-The backend connects automatically through `DATABASE_URL`.
+connects automatically through `DATABASE_URL` using TLS certificate and endpoint
+verification.

 ### 9.4 Create the systemd service